OpenHistoricalMap/map-styles/README.md

 Note that changes here do not publish automagically to the OHM website.
 The latest styles get deployed to staging/openhistoricalmap.org by updating the Git commit sha on the `staging` branch here https://github.com/OpenHistoricalMap/ohm-deploy/blob/b71bc19d95f00fbb96ec33bd5149e0cd1b454935/images/web/Dockerfile#L117

+## Review styles locally
+With the move to npm packaging it's now possible to view and switch between map styles locally.
+The first time you `git clone` this repository be sure to run `npm install`.
+Afterward, running `npm test` will start the lightweight `http-server` and launch a new browser window on port 8888.

+Use `control-c` to end the browser session.

+This is a new feature, with three known issues/milestones:
+ * images for the style switcher are broken
+ * the OpenHistoricalMap `timeslider` is not yet incorporated; it, too, is being readied for npm packaging
+ * it would be better if the local port were configurable by individual users.
+This is complicated slightly as our staging and production deployment process searches-and-replaces `http://localhost:8888/` with urls suitable for those environments.

 ## Review styles while they are in staging
 To review the styles with the latest updates to the map-styles repo before they are live, use the below links.
 These are pulled from the `staging` branch.
 The `staging` branch will reflect 1) recently made updates before they are merged into `main` and occassionally 2) iterative cartography testing.